Nominations Are Now Being Accepted for the 2022 AFP Canada Board of Directors

 Those who self-identify as members of diverse communities are strongly encouraged to apply.

 Nominations are being accepted for all positions on the board apart from chair and past chair.
 You can submit your application before Friday, September 10, 2021 at 11:59 p.m.
 EDT.
-You can access the nominations form here.

 The evaluation criteria used by the committee includes: